gilbarbara/hooks/README.md

 Hooks for managing side effects and extending React’s useEffect.

-[useDeepCompareEffect](docs/useDeepCompareEffect.md) — Uses deep comparisons of its dependencies.
 [useEffectOnce](docs/useEffectOnce.md) — Execute the effect only once.
 [useHasChanged](docs/useHasChanged.md) — Detect value changes and optionally trigger a callback.
 [useIsomorphicLayoutEffect](docs/useIsomorphicLayoutEffect.md) — Use useLayoutEffect on the client and useEffect on the server.